LLNL/scr/doc/rst/users/config.rst

 In other words, it is a globally accessible file system.

 Finally, SCR must be configured with redundancy schemes.
-By default, SCR uses bypass mode and writes all datasets to the parallel file system.
+By default, SCR uses cache bypass mode and writes all datasets to the parallel file system.
-To specify something different, one must set various SCR configuration parameters through environment variables or by creating a configuration file that defines checkpoint and output descriptors.
+To specify something different, one must set various SCR configuration parameters to define checkpoint and output descriptors.
 Example descriptors in a configuration file look like the following::

   # instruct SCR to use the CKPT descriptors from the config file